The ultimate charity endurance challenge!

-However, be under no illusion that this is “just” a stroll in the park, even though it literally is a stroll of the whole of the South Downs National Park!
+Be under no illusion that this is “just” a stroll in the park, even though it literally is a stroll of the whole of the stunningly beautiful South Downs National Park!
 The climb (and decent) is the equivalent of 40% of Mount Everest but over 100 miles and in 36 hours.
 It is approximately 90% of the length of the M25 or London to Birmingham and more than twice the Leeds to Manchester distance.
 It is a huge physical challenge, but it is an even more immense mental test.
 One foot in front of the other for about 36 hours and getting on for 1/4 Million steps.
 Throughout the challenge, you will just need to Yomp 3 miles in the next hour.
 Well anyone can do that, the challenge is can you do it having done it 31, 32, or 33 times previously before arriving at the Seven Sisters?
 Completing this challenge is something you should rightly be proud of.

-Taking place over the late Whitsun weekend of 28/29 May 2016 the Yomp will test the physical and in particular the mental endurance of the toughest Yompers – 90% of this challenge is in the head.
+Taking place over the late Whitsun weekend of 27/28May 2017 the Yomp will test the physical and in particular the mental endurance of the toughest Yompers – 90% of this challenge is in the head.
 Indeed the Since 1664 gets in your head, with people returning to do better or complete year after year, or to help others as marshals!

 Are you tough enough?

-Appropriate medical cover will be provided and there will be comprehensive marshal support and we hope to add a team of masseurs to assist New Forest Sports Massage and Petersfield Physiotherapy and Sports Injury Clinic to ease your aches and pains.
+Appropriate medical cover is provided and there is comprehensive marshal support and we hope to add a team of masseurs to assist New Forest Sports Massage and Petersfield Physiotherapy and Sports Injury Clinic to ease your aches and pains.
 There will be four scran stations en route, plus scran at the finish and at least a further four nutty and wets points.
 On completion transport back the start for those who need it.
 The only thing you need to think about is the next mile… 103 times!
 In fact the mantra is that at no stage will you need to Yomp more than 3 miles in the next hour and surely anyone can walk 3 miles in the next hour?

-So if you decide you are tough enough…..
+So if you decide you are tough enough….